daveylib/ArdPC/README.md

 Arduino Uno communicates with graphics chip ( additional ATmega328 ) via I2C / TWI serial bus.
 ATmega328 is very busy, almost all it's time is spent refreshing the screen.
 Unfortunately it hasn't got a free time to get incoming data, that's why everytime when we change the buffer, screen glitches.
 Also we can't get 20 characters per line, but only 17.

-Basic interpreter eats practically the whole RAM memory, so we can't display more than 11 characters vertically.
+Basic interpreter eats practically the whole RAM memory, so we can't display more than 11 characters vertically.<br/><br/>

 <a href="https://github.com/daveylib/ArdPC/blob/master/Photos/video.m4v" title="Download video of ArdPC">https://github.com/daveylib/ArdPC/blob/master/Photos/video.m4v</a><br/>
 You can download full video from the mentioned above link.
 Just click 'View Raw'.